vinklat/laporte/README.md

     * exporting data as Prometheus metrics
     * live www status page
  - optional bridges (extensions):
-    * [switchboard-mqtt](https://github.com/vinklat/switchboard-mqtt) to connect a large family of devices using MQTT protocol
+    * [laporte-mqtt](https://github.com/vinklat/laporte-mqtt) to connect a large family of devices using MQTT protocol
-    * switchboard-journal to store all events into database for forensic purposes (not done)
+    * laporte-journal to store all events into database for forensic purposes (not done)
-    * switchboard-panel to invoke and display states using a web page (not done)
+    * laporte-panel to invoke and display states using a web page (not done)

 ## Quick HOWTO:
 ### Example 1: a weather station gateway